HosamAyoub/AVR-Drivers/README.md

 # AVR Drivers
-The drivers for Atmega32 peripherals, This is Just the MCAL of my software layered architecture.
+ The drivers for Atmega32 peripherals, This is Just a part of my software layered architecture with a configurable settings.